bchkv/IINA-Trim-Plugin/README.md

 ## Usage

 OPTION + S to mark both the starting and the ending point.
-The clip is saved to the same path and copied to the clipboard.
+Some settings are available in the menu.